 At least 31 Dutch restaurants with a Michelin star have been reprimanded by food safety inspectors since 2012, according to researchers at broadcasting group KRO-NCRV.

 The researchers used freedom of information legislation to find out about the confidential inspection reports, says DutchNews.nl.Since 2012, 79 of the Netherlands' 106 restaurants

 Dr Ilham Kadri, president of the Diversey Care division at Sealed Air, writes her latest blog for ECJ.
-Here, she explains the secret to her success as an effective leader and how she actively encourages the promotion of employee advancement to leadership positions.
+Here she explains that business leaders must adopt sustainable practices not as a means to raise reputation, but to ensure their business's longevity.